mattrussi/gitlab-com-runbooks/docs/ci-runners/README.md

 ### 1.1 What are CI Runners?

 CI Runners are the backbone of GitLab's CI/CD workflows.
-They are specialized components responsible for executing the tasks and jobs defined in the `.gitlab-ci.yml` configuration file.
+They are specialized components responsible for executing the tasks and jobs defined in a given project's `.gitlab-ci.yml` configuration file.
 Runners interact with GitLab’s API to receive jobs and run them in isolated environments, ensuring clean states for every pipeline execution.

 #### Key Responsibilities